JoewayBanh/new-todo-app/README.md

 - A filter feature can also be seen right beneath the plus-icon.
 This filter can be changed to either show all of your todos, all you have checked off, or all of them you have yet to finish.

 - The rendered todo has four buttons:

   - Add subtask (still working on it).
   - Edit main title of todo.
   - Check off the todo.
   - Remove todo from the app.

+- The app will automatically save your todos in your localstorage so you won't have to worry about losing them when refreshing the app.
+The app also loads all your todos you have made earlier upon refreshing.

 # Getting Started with Create React App